A statue commemorating the Three Kings in Juana Diaz.

 Cueva Lucero

-Come in contact with the pre-Columbian past of the island when you visit the subterranean Lucero Cave, a limestone cave with more than 100 petroglyphs and pictographs.
-It's a very easy cave to walk through although flashlights and sturdy shoes are required.
+Come in contact with the pre-Columbian past of the Island when you visit the subterranean Lucero Cave, a limestone cave with more than 100 petroglyphs and pictographs.

 Sponsored Content